aregtech/areg-sdk/docs/DEVELOP.md

     <BaseTypeKey>String</BaseTypeKey>
 </DataType>
 ```

-In this example, the values of the hash-map have type `SomeStruct` and the key is type `String`.
-Both types are streamable.
-The type `SomeStruct` declared in this Service Interface XML document is automatically declared as streamable, has assigning and compare operators, and has default and copy constructor.
+---

 ### Attributes

-_Attributes_ in services are data, which is similar to Publisher-Subscriber (PubSub / data centric solution).
-The clients may dynamically subscribe and unsubscribe on data updates and get notifications.
-The attributes are listed in the section `<AttributeList>`.
-The type of attribute must be possible to serialize in the [IEIOStream](../framework/areg/base/IEIOStream.hpp).
+_Attributes_ in services, similar to a PubSub solution, are data to exchange with service consumers(clients).
+Clients can dynamically subscribe or unsubscribe to receive notifications on data updates.
+The attributes are listed under the `<AttributeList>` section and must be serializable in the [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

-> 💡 The data of an `Attribute` is always available for the clients.
-As soon as the client subscribes to the attribute data, it receives at least one notification with the current cached value and a flag of validation state.
-If data was not cached or invalidated, the first notification may indicate _invalid data_ state, then shortly receive a second notification directly from the server indicating the actual value and data state.<br>
+Clients always can access to the data of an attribute.
+When a client subscribes to an attribute, it receives a notification with the cached value and a validation flag.
+If the data has not been cached or it is invalid, the first notification may indicate _invalid_ state, followed shortly by a second notification from the server with the actual value and data state.
+It is important to check the data state to make correct reactions.
-> 💡 It is important to check the data state to make correct reaction.
-The attribute update callback has semantic `void onAttributeNameUpdate( const DataType & AttributeName, NEService::eDataStateType state )`, where _AttributeName_ is the name and _DataType_ is the type of the attribute.
-The attribute data is valid only if the `state` parameter is `NEService::eDataStateType::DataIsOK`.
-In all other cases it should be either ignored or the error should be handled.<br>

 *An example of declaring attribute to notify only on value change:*
 ```xml